-If you're like many Americans, what you've been paying for cell phone service has been going up.
+If you're like many Americans, you may feel like what you've been paying for cell phone service is too expensive.
 Fortunately, it doesn't have to be that way.

-The Wall Street Journal reports new data from the Labor Department finds that household spending on telephone services rose 10% from 2007 to 2011 at the same time that it shrunk by 5% on entertainment and nearly 20% on vehicle purchases.
+Several years ago, The Wall Street Journal reported data from the Labor Department that found household spending on telephone services rose 10% from 2007 to 2011 at the same time that it shrunk by 5% on entertainment and nearly 20% on vehicle purchases.

-A lot of the run-up in what people are paying can be attributed to having your iPhone through AT&T and Verizon.
+A lot of the run-up in what people were paying could be attributed to having an iPhone through AT&T and Verizon.
 I hear all the time from people who say they can't leave their cell phone carrier because they're "under contract" or "have a family plan."

 In general, you'll get a better deal from any of the Big 5 discounters: Straight Talk, Boost Mobile, Virgin Mobile, Cricket, and Metro PCS.
 They offer smartphone service that's effectively less than half the cost per line than AT&T or Verizon.

 If you're still using AT&T or Verizon, you are throwing away maybe $1,000 a year.
-Check out these other companies and you'll have a great shot of saving big dough.
+Check out these other companies on my smartphone guide and you'll have a great shot of saving big dough.